bhavyb/mathematics/PR. 3 - Spread Locator/README.md

 ## 📘 Part A — Theoretical Foundation

-Part A is represented by the theory notes in the workbook and supports the analysis in `Part_B.ipynb`.

 1. **Bernoulli distribution** — models whether a transaction occurs or not on a given day.
 2. **Binomial distribution** — models counts of transactions in a fixed number of trials, such as weekly transaction events.
 3. **Poisson distribution** — models the number of events occurring in a fixed interval of time, such as daily transaction counts.